OSMIHelp/osmi_conference_handbook/04-general_wellness_tips/03-taking_breaks.md

 ## Going It Alone

 Part of the point of these breaks is to mitigate the constant flow of interaction inherent in conversations and sessions at the conference.
 It's okay to take a personal moment.
-As an attendee, it is not reasonable to expect you will attend every session, be at every hack group, and every evening event.
+As an attendee, it is not reasonable to expect you will attend every session, be at workshop, and every evening event.

 Getting away from people for a bit to process what you are learning and sharing is a good way to give context to what you are taking in.